mukulTriesCode/React-strapi/frontend/README.md

 # React + Strapi Frontend

 This is a modern frontend application built with React 19, TypeScript, and Vite.
-It communicates with a Strapi backend via GraphQL, featuring dynamic page rendering, efficient caching, and a modular component architecture.
+It communicates with a Strapi backend via GraphQL, featuring dynamic page rendering, efficient custom caching, and a modular component architecture.

 ---